-Combating Heat Stress in Underground Mines has long been a cause for concern throughout the industry.
-Experienced as a result of the relatively narrow range of climatic conditions within which the unprotected human body can operate efficiently.
-It occurs when heat is absorbed into the body faster than it can be lost.
-Several factors may contribute to heat stress, including temperature, humidity, the type and duration of the work activity, and the physical condition of the individual.
+Heat stress occurs when heat is absorbed into the body faster than it can be lost.
+Several factors may contribute to heat stress, including temperature, humidity, the type and duration of the work activity, and the individual’s physical condition.

 To date, factors for combating heat stress include ensuring that workers are: